-The NASA Goddard Space Flight Center’s Wallops Flight Facility operates a P-3 Orion research aircraft to support airborne science research.
+The NASA Goddard Space Flight Center’s (GSFC) Wallops Flight Facility (WFF) Aircraft Office operates the NASA Airborne Science Program's P-3 Orion research aircraft to support airborne science research.
 Wallops Flight Facility has operated the P-3 since 1991 in support of a variety of scientific studies including ecology, meteorology, atmospheric chemistry, cryospheric research, oceanography, soil science, biology, and satellite calibration/validation.
 The P-3 is also used as a technology test bed for new airborne and satellite instrumentation.
 The P-3 is a self-sufficient global reaching aircraft that can operate from civilian and military airports to remote areas of the world in support of scientific studies.

 The P-3 is a four-engine turboprop aircraft designed for endurance and range and is capable of long duration flights.
 The P-3 has been extensively modified to support airborne science related activities.
 Aircraft features include zenith ports, three nadir ports (aft of the wings), and eight P-3 and DC-8 style windows to mount experiments, a tail cone, nose radome and ten mounting locations on the wings.
 Most of the fuselage ports are contained within the pressurized cabin environment.
 The unpressurized bomb bay can be converted into experimenter ports via a custom fairing.
 This fairing creates two large nadir ports and several oblique ports for installation of large sensors and antennas.